18 Inexpensive Sustainable Homes Almost Anyone Can Afford

 WEEHOUSE BY ALCHEMY

-The weeHouse by Alchemy was inspired by sustainable design principles such as building small and efficiently.
-Their architects can work with sustainable energy experts to customize your weeHouse with greener materials and systems using active solar, geothermal, green roofs (more on that here), and other sustainable solutions.
+The weeHouse by Alchemy continues to be inspired by sustainable design.
+Their architects can work with sustainable energy experts to customize your weeHouse.
+Options include greener materials and systems using active solar, geothermal, green roofs, and more.
 They range in size and include steel or wooden siding, low-e glass, stainless steel appliances, and in-floor hydronic heating.
-Take the weeBarnHouse for example, shown here: a combination of three structures including a prefab weeHouse, SIPs-built barnHouse, and a site-built garage.
-The house features exterior insulation and a rain screen that, together, negate the need for air conditioning.
-Contact the company for pricing information.
-Photo copyright Alchemy

 Exterior of a prefab house with a black and brown finish, WeeBarnHouse by Alchemy prefab house